 The trail goes past some fine specimens of “Parinari excelsa,” the climax tree in the Forest, and a colossal strangler figure.
 Visitors will see some primates along this trail, including Chimpanzees.

-Here is a 5 km circular trail.
+The Palm Trail: Here is a 5 km circular trail.
 The trail is between 1 ½ – 2 hours long and is over relatively flat terrain.
 Visitors will discover some fascinating forest trees along this trail, including the ‘Flame tree.”
-The tree has large, red, tulip-like flames which supposedly activates sexual desire in women.
-There are also the “Raphia Palms,” which are used for making local mats, and the somewhat spectacular “Dragon tree.”
+The tree has large, red, tulip-like flames, which supposedly activates sexual desire in women.
+The “Raphia Palms,” which are used for making local mats, and the somewhat spectacular “Dragon tree.”

-You can hike up the Kishunja Hill Viewpoint.
-From there, you can see the entire Forest Canopy, parts of the Queen Elizabeth National Park, and some Peaks of the Rwenzori Mountains.
+You can hike up the Kishunja Hill Viewpoint: From there, you can see the entire Forest Canopy, parts of the Queen Elizabeth National Park, and the Rwenzori Mountains.
 Kalinzu Forest is close to Queen Elizabeth National Park, and wildlife from that park comes over to Kalinzu Forest Reserve.
 At times you can see Leopards, antelopes, elephants, buffaloes, and wild pigs.

-Kalinzu Forest can be an all-day outing that includes Chimpanzee Trekking, Hiking, Birding.
-Have a picnic lunch in the forest and return to your lodge in nearby Queen Elizabeth Park by Su
+Kalinzu Forest can be an all-day outing that includes Chimpanzee Trekking, Hiking, Birding, and Butterfly viewing.
+Have a picnic lunch in the forest and return to your lodge in nearby Queen Elizabeth Park in the Late Afternoon.

 Where to Stay: Any lodge in the northern area of Queen Elizabeth Park will be fine.
 From there, it is a short drive to the Forest.

 If you are interested in adding Kalinzu Forest – Chimpanzee Tracking to your safari itinerary with us-please let us know.